- Last updated:

 Other useful information

+There is also a popular dog off leash unfenced area outside the fenced children’s play area.
 We’ve created a handy interactive map to help you identify the dog off-leash, on-leash and prohibited areas when you’re out and about across the Sunshine Coast local government region.

 We’ve also included locations for dog water bowls so you can keep your pet hydrated.